- Alcohol & Substance Abuse Treatment

 A healthy and happy beginning to life starts with the highest quality of care.
 At Phelps Hospital, our highly trained staff is dedicated to providing mothers and families with the knowledge, confidence, and skills necessary to care for their newborns during this special time.

-Phelps Hospital has been recognized as a Baby Friendly facility by Baby Friendly USA, a global initiative of the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF), to provide an optimal level of care in infant feeding and promote bonding of new families.
-This recognition is awarded to facilities that successfully implement policies that create a culture of support in the education and skill development necessary to successfully begin and continue breastfeeding or feeding formula safely.
+Phelps Hospital has been officially designated as a Baby Friendly facility by Baby Friendly USA, a global initiative of the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
+This recognition is awarded to facilities that successfully implement policies that create a culture of support in the education and skill development necessary to provide an optimal level of care in infant feeding and promote bonding of new families.

 Phelps hospital offers a family-centered approach to the childbirth experience.
 We offer numerous educational programs taught by our own certified nurses, skilled support during the labor process, extended visiting hours for families, lactation services by our trained nursing staff, and more.